ghostondancefloor/Compression-Huffman/README.md

 ### Note

 This project includes a third-party library for the `BitOutputStream` class.
 Refer to the license information provided in the source code comments for details regarding the usage and distribution of this library.

+Also, I used chatgpt to debug some snippets of my code.